The Freeman Heart & Lung Transplant Association (FHLTA)

 A brief history of the Freeman Heart and Lung Transplant Association (FHLTA)

-By Derek Airey current Chairman of the FHLTA
+By Derek Airey current Honorary President of the FHLTA

 The Freeman Heart and Lung Transplant Association (FHLTA) was founded in 1989 by Tony Armstrong, Fred Morton, Bob Lyle and Lynne Holt.